 As previously mentioned, dogs who regularly consume fatty foods and table scraps are at a higher risk for pancreatic inflammation.
 French fries, potato chips, cheese, chicken skin, bacon, and buttery treats are frequent culprits of the disease, but high-fat pet foods and even raw meat diets, which are high in fat, can lead to pancreatitis.
 High-fat diets lead to high cholesterol and high triglycerides, and the dense calorie content of these fatty foods is likely to cause obesity.
 Since pancreatic enzymes process most of the fat consumed by dogs, the more fat dogs eat, the harder the pancreas has to work.
 Additionally, excess cholesterol and triglycerides circulating in the bloodstream can potentially trigger the inactive enzymes in the pancreas to begin digestion, causing pancreatitis.

-Dietary indiscretion, meaning the pet has a tendency of eating anything and everything, is another risk factor for developing inflammation of the pancreas.
+Dietary indiscretion, meaning the dog has a tendency of eating anything and everything, is another risk factor for developing inflammation of the pancreas.
 Dogs who regularly “counter surf” or dumpster dive are likely to indulge in fatty foods and possibly even ingest toxic substances, which can trigger pancreatitis.

 Certain endocrine disorders, namely diabetes mellitus, hyperadrenocorticism (also known as Cushing’s Disease), and hypothyroidism, have been linked to higher incidences of pancreatitis in dogs.
-These endocrine disorders predispose pets to obesity, high cholesterol, and high triglycerides and can result in high levels of inflammation within the dog’s body, all of which support the development of pancreatitis.
+These endocrine disorders predispose dogs to obesity, high cholesterol, and high triglycerides and can result in high levels of inflammation within the dog’s body, all of which support the development of pancreatitis.

 Epileptic canines, primarily those who receive the anticonvulsant medications potassium bromide and/or phenobarbital, are at a higher risk for pancreatitis.
 While the exact mechanism behind this connection is unclear, these medications often make dogs hungrier than usual, which may result in them seeking out inappropriate food or begging for treats more frequently, leading to other disorders that predispose them to pancreatitis.